pimotte/nomic/README.md

-or application of a rule and no player is currently appointed as a Judge, then the player among the players not currently taking a turn with the Github handle alphabetically previous to the player who started a turn first amongst all players currently taking a turn is to be the Judge and decide the question.
+or application of a rule and no player is currently appointed as a Judge, then the player among the players not currently taking a turn with the Github handle alphabetically previous to the player who started a turn first amongst all players currently taking a turn is to be the Judge.
+The Judge is to decide the question.
 Disagreement for the purposes of this rule may be created by the insistence of any player.
 This process is called invoking Judgment.